top of page

 Inherent Jurisdiction

-Exploring First Nation assertions of inherent jurisdiction and the ongoing pursuit of Indigenous self-determination
+Explore First Nation assertions of inherent jurisdiction and the ongoing pursuit of Indigenous self-determination.

 Algoma Ballroom